-Now, most Android users prefer SuperSU for too many reasons which some might be based on personal preferences.
-Because of this, they might feel the need to switch the super user app and its binary files with SuperSU.
+Most Android users prefer SuperSU for too many reasons, some of which might be based on personal preferences.
+Because of this, they might feel the need to switch the super user app and its binary files to SuperSU.

-Also, lately I got to discover that some of these other super user apps are not able to grant root access to certain apps.
-A few hours ago, I installed the latest version of Flashfire (developed by Chainfire) on one of my devices and the installed super user app was unable to grant root access to Flashfire.
-I then replaced all SU files with SuperSU (also property of Chainfire) and it worked just fine.
+Also, lately I’ve come to discover that some of these other super user apps are not able to grant root access to certain apps.
+A few hours ago, I installed the latest version of Flashfire (developed by Chainfire) on one of my devices, and the installed super user app was unable to grant root access to Flashfire.
+I then replaced all the SU files with SuperSU (also a property of Chainfire) and it worked just fine.

 Note that both SuperSU and Flashfire is owned by Chainfire.

 How To Replace Any super user app with SuperSU